sandromatter/notenrechner/README.md

 ### Super simple command line python script to calculate average grades (CH).

 The «Notenrechner» script is a school project.
 It's a super simple python scrtipt to calculate your average grades from 1–6 (swiss grading scale).
-It prints the grades and let's you know at the end of the semester if you f###ed up in the past.

-Feel free to test the script on Repl.it.
+The script asks about the subject and the grades and gives back an average.
+The script was programmed in Python 3.
+Have a look at the source code and feel free to test the script on Repl.it.

 [![Run on Repl.it](https://repl.it/badge/github/sandromatter/notenrechner)](https://repl.it/github/sandromatter/notenrechner)